sjones6/sipp-starter/README.md

 * Form components in JSX
 * Styling with TailwindCSS

-## Access

-At the moment, the Sipp framework is only early access.
-You can [sign up](https://sipp.dev) or email us with your GitHub username to [hi@sipp.dev](mailto:hi@sipp.dev) in order to get early access and run this starter.

 ## Getting Started

 Once you have access to the Sipp package, you'll need to follow these steps:

-1. Authenticate to the GitHub npm registry.

-You can follow [Github's directions](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages#authenticating-to-github-packages) to do so.

-You'll need a Personal Access Token linked to the account that has been added to the Sipp repository.

-2. Install dependencies
+1. Install dependencies

 Once you've authenticated to the GitHub package registry, `npm i` should work and the sipp framework and all dependencies should be installed.

-3. Update the `.env`.
+2. Update the `.env`.

 Copy the `.envexample` to the git-ignored `.env`.
 Update any values as needed.

-4. Do an initial build: `npx run build`
+3. Do an initial build: `npm run build`

 This is required in order to run migrations (next step).

-5. Run migrations: `npx knex migrate:latest`
+4. Run migrations: `npx knex migrate:latest`

 The starter kit uses SQLite as the database driver and includes everything you need to get started locally.
 You database will be written out to `tmp/db.sqlite`.

 Optional: you can run `npx knex seed:run` to input some initial users and posts.

-6. Turn on the lights!
+5. Turn on the lights!

 `npm run dev` will start a local development server on [localhost:3000](http://localhost:3000).